kmpf/uap/doc/source/interaction.rst

   $ uap <project-config>.yaml status

   positional arguments:
     run               These runs are processed on the local machine.

   optional arguments:
     -h, --help        show this help message and exit --even-if-dirty   This option must be set if the local git repository contains uncommited changes.
                       Otherwise uap will not run.
+    --no-tool-checks  This option disables the otherwise mandatory checks for tool availability and version --force           Force to overwrite changed tasks.
+    --ignore          Ignore chages of tasks and consider them finished.

 ..
 NOTE:: Why is it safe to cancel the pipeline?
     The pipeline is written in a way which expects processes to fail or